It has always been valuable for people looking after a family member or friend to be identified as a carer.

-The Caring Together carer’s card is a good way for to help you be identified a carer, whether this is when you are at the shops, GP surgery, pharmacist or other places.
+The Caring Together carer’s card is a good way for you to be identified a carer, whether this is when you are at the shops, GP surgery, pharmacist or other places.
 (We would also recommend you make sure that the GP of the person you look after is aware you are their carer).

 Early in the coronavirus pandemic we provided people with letters to show they are a carer but our carers card is now available.